 A city’s quality of life can impact key aspects of your life, including your health and personal finances.
 One reason that some people choose to live here is the option to walk, ride a bicycle, or take the subway to their everyday destinations.
 This can be an enjoyable way to commute, but it’s also likely to improve your health more than driving constantly.
 And having the option to not buy or lease a car can make budgeting easier.
 “Quality of life” may be a mostly qualitative concept, but it’s valuable to identify the aspects of this consideration that can align with your financial goals.

-In high-cost cities, many people essentially are forced to relocate to become or remain financially stable.
+In high-cost cities, some residents reach a point at which they feel they must relocate to become or remain financially stable.
 For those with high enough incomes, the decision to stay or move can become highly personal and financially complex.
-To start, what are you willing to give up to live near family, walk to work, or access a variety of cultural and natural amenities?
+What are you willing to give up to live near family, walk to a unique, fulfilling job, or access a variety of cultural amenities?

 But the financial calculations can prove challenging even once you understand your priorities.
-Your housing costs may be high, but how much money and time do you save if you never need to use a car?
+Your housing costs may be high.
+But how much money and time do you save if you never need to use a car?
 How does D.C.’s universal pre-K education for three and four-year-olds offset what you would pay for childcare elsewhere?
 If you lived in a different city, would your cost-of-living-adjusted salary be less, more, or about the same?
 The list of potential considerations is longer than many people first realize.
-Ultimately, the choice depends on your personal and professional goals.
-Washington, D.C., can offer both short and long-term opportunities that will make living here the right choice — at least for now
+Ultimately, the choice depends on what you want out of life, both personally and professionally.